apify/crawlee/README.md

 The Apify SDK has several data storage types that are useful for specific tasks.
-The data is stored either on local disk to a directory defined by the `APIFY_LOCAL_STORAGE_DIR` environment variable, or on the Apify cloud under the user account identified by the API token defined by the `APIFY_TOKEN` environment variable.
+The data is stored either on local disk to a directory defined by the `APIFY_LOCAL_STORAGE_DIR` environment variable, or on the Apify Cloud under the user account identified by the API token defined by the `APIFY_TOKEN` environment variable.
 If neither of these variables is defined, by default Apify SDK sets `APIFY_LOCAL_STORAGE_DIR` to `./apify_storage` in the current working directory and prints a warning.

 Typically, you will be developing the code on your local computer and thus set the `APIFY_LOCAL_STORAGE_DIR` environment variable.
-Once the code is ready, you will deploy it to the Apify cloud, where it will automatically set the `APIFY_TOKEN` environment variable and thus use cloud storage.
+Once the code is ready, you will deploy it to the Apify Cloud, where it will automatically set the `APIFY_TOKEN` environment variable and thus use cloud storage.
 No code changes are needed.